Remembering the always upbeat founding Styx drummer, who passed away 24 years ago today on July 16, 1996.

 In a Styxworld exclusive to honor the anniversary of John’s passing and celebrate his continuing legacy, we asked five of the people closest to the man — his fraternal brother Chuck Panozzo (the twins were born 20 minutes apart on September 20, 1948), the aforementioned Tommy Shaw, promotion guru Jim Cahill, the late producer Gary Loizzo, and drum maestro Todd Sucherman — to share their fondest memories of the always exuberant drummer.
 Dear John, we’ll see you someday again.

 Chuck Panozzo (Styx founding bassist and John’s 20-minutes-older fraternal brother): I remember John’s enthusiasm for life!
-I’ve also posted some early pre-Styx pics and some from the height of our career to help put a band with a career that spans decades in perspective.
+I’ve often posted some early pre-Styx pics and some from the height of our career to help put a band with a career that spans decades in perspective.
 I think I’ll quote JY [Styx co-founding guitarist/vocalist James “JY” Young]: “John was like Jackie Gleason and John Belushi — very physically funny.”

 John was such a talented, quick-witted character.
 He made us laugh — a lot.
 He made me cry — a lot.
 He thought the guys who respected him just didn’t want him to be happy, but I now know that’s how the disease works.
 Whenever we perform, his indomitable spirit will be onstage with us in all that platinum glory — a living testimony to the once young boy who started a band that became Styx.